-CnB, and DnC, in which the North arm antennas are deployed in the next larger configuration than the SE and SW arm antennas, and which are especially well suited for observations of sources south of $\delta=-15^{\circ}$ or north of $\delta=+75^{\circ}$ .
+CnB, and DnC, in which the North arm antennas are deployed in the next larger configuration than the SE and SW arm antennas, and which are especially well suited for observations of sources south of $\delta=-15^{\circ}$ or north of $\delta=+75^{\circ}$.
 The array completes one cycle through all four configurations in approximately a 16 month period.
-The configuration schedule for 1995 and 1996, and the approximate long-term schedule are outlined in Tables 1 and 2.
+The configuration schedule for 1996 and 1997, and the approximate long-term schedule are outlined in Tables 1 and 2.
 Updates to this table are published in the NRAO and AAS Newsletters.
 Read Section 4.1 for information on proposal deadlines, and on how to submit an observing proposal.

-Note that the 'B' and 'D' configuration durations are considerably longer than those for the 'A' and 'C' configurations - a result of the all-sky surveys currently underway.
-In order to accommodate these surveys, and not perturb the 16-month configuration cycle, time allotted to the 'A' and 'C' configurations has been sharply reduced.
-The D-configuration survey will be completed in mid-1996, the B-configuration survey in early 1997, after which approximately equal durations for each configuration should return.
+Note that the 'B' configuration duration is considerably longer than those for the 'A', 'C', and 'D' configurations - a result of the all-sky surveys currently underway.
+In order to accommodate these surveys, and not perturb the 16-month configuration cycle, time allotted to the 'A' and 'C' configurations has been reduced.
+The D-configuration survey will be completed in Sept., 1996, the B-configuration survey in early 1997, after which approximately equal durations for each configuration should return.

-Table 1: VLA Configurations for 1995/1996
+Table 1: VLA Configurations for 1996/1997